Voyages of Christopher Columbus: First return

-On 16 January 1493, the homeward journey was begun.

-While returning to Spain, the Niña and Pinta encountered the roughest storm of their journey, and on the night of 13 February, lost contact with each other.
+On 16 January 1493, the homeward journey began.
+While returning to Spain, the Niña and Pinta encountered the roughest storm of their journey, and on the night of 13 February lost contact with each other.
 All hands on the Niña vowed, if they were spared, to make a pilgrimage to the nearest church of Our Lady wherever they first made land.

 On the morning of 15 February, land was spotted.
 Columbus believed they were approaching the Portuguese Azores Islands, but others felt that they were considerably north of the islands.
 Columbus turned out to be right.
 On the night of 17 February, the Niña laid anchor at Santa Maria Island, but the cable broke on sharp rocks, forcing Columbus to stay offshore until morning when a safer location was found nearby.
 A few sailors took a boat to the island, where they were told by several islanders of a still safer place to land, so the Niña moved once again.
 At this spot, Columbus took aboard several islanders with food.
 When told of the vow to Our Lady, the islanders directed the crew to a small shrine nearby.

-Columbus sent half of the crew to the island to fulfil their vow, but he and the rest stayed on the Niña, planning to send the other half later.
+Columbus sent half of the crew to the island to fulfill their vow, but he and the rest stayed on the Niña, planning to send the other half later.
 While the shore party were in prayer, they were taken prisoner by order of the island's captain, João de Castanheira, ostensibly out of fear that they were pirates.
 Castanheira commandeered their shore boat, which he took with several armed men to the Niña, planning to arrest Columbus.
-When Columbus defied him, Castanheira said he did not believe or care about Columbus' story, denounced the Spaniards, and went back to the island.
+When Columbus defied him, Castanheira said he did not believe or care about Columbus's story, denounced the Spaniards, and went back to the island.
 After another two days, Castanheira released the prisoners, having been unable to get confessions from them or to capture his real target, Columbus.
 Some claimed that Columbus was captured, but this is contradicted by Columbus's logbook.

 Leaving the island of Santa Maria in the Azores on 23 February, Columbus headed for Castilian Spain, but another storm forced him into Lisbon.
 He anchored next to a king's harbor patrol ship on 4 March 1493, where he was told a fleet of 100 caravels had been lost in the storm.
 Astoundingly, both the Niña and the Pinta had been spared.
 Not finding King John II of Portugal in Lisbon, Columbus wrote to him and waited for a reply.
 The king agreed to meet Columbus at Vale do Paraíso, despite the poor relations between Portugal and Castile at the time.
 Upon learning of Columbus's discoveries, the Portuguese king informed him that he believed the voyage to be in violation of the 1479 Treaty of Alcáçovas.